PaloAltoNetworks/AWS-GWLB-VMSeries/CFT_2_Firewalls/README.md

 #### USING BOOTSTRAP.XML

-*If you are using an S3 Bucket to Bootstrap the firewalls with the provided `bootstrap.xml` file you can use the following usernane (`admin`) and password (`Pal0Alto!`) to login to the GUI Interface over HTTPS from your browser.*
+*If you are using an S3 Bucket to Bootstrap the firewalls with the provided `bootstrap.xml` file you can use the following username (`admin`) and password (`Pal0Alto!`) to login to the GUI Interface over HTTPS from your browser.*

 #### :exclamation: APPLIANCE MODE ON TGW ATTACHMENT

 *You will need to enable Appliance Mode on the TGW Attachment after deployment manually using the CLI as this is not supported in CloudFormation today.
 Use this command substituting the attachment ID and region for your values:*

-You will need to ensure you AWS CLI is on version 2.1.15 or above, to check this rin the following command:
+You will need to ensure you AWS CLI is on version 2.1.15 or above, to check this run the following command:

 ```
 aws --version